Russia’s current account surplus falls by $16bn to $31bn in 4Q22

-Imports value into Russia in the fourth quarter of 2022 decreased at a slower pace y/y, the Central Bank of Russia (CBR) reported on January 26.
+The value of imports into Russia in the fourth quarter of 2022 decreased at a slower pace year on year, the Central Bank of Russia (CBR) reported on January 26.

 The positive change was driven by the reorientation of imports to countries that had not introduced sanctions against Russia and by the expansion of parallel imports, the CBR said in a report.